starkfell/starkfell.github.io/_posts/2017-01-12-parsing-webhook-data-from-github-in-azure-automation-runbooks.md

 ## Closing

-This article covered the basic structure of how Webhook Data from GitHub is passed to an Azure Automation Runbook and how it can be parsed in an Azure Automation Runbook using the included sample Runbook in this post.
+This article covered the basic structure of how Webhook Data from GitHub is passed to an Azure Automation Runbook and how it can be parsed using the sample Runbook included in this post.

 ## Additional Resources